Filters

 - Avoid prolonged contact with citrus, tomatoes, vinegar; acids can strip the kurouchi finish.

-- No scrubbing pads—gentle sponge only to preserve the black oxide layer.
+- No scrubbing pads — use a gentle sponge to preserve the black oxide layer.

-- Expect natural patina along the bevel; it’s your badge of hand-forged honor.
+- Expect a natural patina along the bevel; it’s your badge of hand‑forged honor.

 Which Moritaka Is Right for You?